 The British Society for Immunology is excited to offer a new training programme designed to equip wet-lab life scientists with the skills and confidence to perform their own bioinformatic data analysis.
 The programme has been developed and is delivered by the Glasgow Bioinformatic Core and is being offered by the British Society for Immunology.

 The first course ‘Omic data analysis and visualisation using R’ is essential for complete beginners, covering the foundations of bioinformatics, R-coding and omic data visualisation.
-Please see confirmed dates for 2023 below.
+Please see confirmed dates coming up below.